okta/okta-storage-swift/README.md

 The storage library includes the following features:
 1. Get, set and delete keychain items.
-2. Store to the keychain behind a biometric factor such as ingerprint or Face ID.
+2. Store to the keychain behind a biometric factor such as fingerprint or Face ID.

 **Table of Contents**